Free Heavy Equipment Appraisal quote from a

 Thanks for the opportunity to earn your business!

-Ahhh, certification.
+Ahhh, certified appraisal.
 That oh-so-official-sounding buzzword.

-What is a “certification”, anyway?
+What is a “certified appraisal”, anyway?

 Is it some special waxy stamp that only the wisest appraisers can heat up and press onto their completed appraisal report?